Deformations of Non-K\"ahler Hyperbolicity Notions and Modifications of Degenerate Balanced Manifolds

-{\textbf{Abstract.}} We investigate deformation properties of balanced hyperbolicity, with particular emphasis on degenerate balanced manifolds and their behavior under modifications.
+{\textbf{Abstract.}} We study deformation properties of balanced hyperbolicity, with a particular emphasis on degenerate balanced manifolds and their behavior under smooth modifications.

-In this context, we introduce two new notions of hyperbolicity for compact non-Kähler manifolds $X$ of complex dimension $\dim_{\mathbb{C}}X=n$ in degree $1 \leq p \leq n-1$, inspired by the work of F. Haggui and S. Marouani on $p$-Kähler hyperbolicity.
-The first notion, called \emph{p-SKT hyperbolicity}, generalizes the notions of SKT hyperbolicity and Gauduchon hyperbolicity introduced by S. Marouani.
-The second notion, called \emph{p-HS hyperbolicity}, extends the notion of sG hyperbolicity defined by Y. Ma.
+From a different perspective, we introduce two new notions of hyperbolicity for compact complex non-Kähler manifolds $X$ of complex dimension $\dim_{\mathbb{C}}X=n$, in general degree $2p$ with $1 \leq p \leq n-1$.
+These notions are motivated by the work of D.~Popovici and H.~Kasuya on partial hyperbolicity in arbitrary degree and by the work of F.~Haggui and S.~Marouani on $p$-Kähler hyperbolicity.
+The first notion, called \emph{$p$-SKT hyperbolicity}, extends SKT hyperbolicity and Gauduchon hyperbolicity to degree $2p$.
+Similarly, the second notion, called \emph{$p$-HS hyperbolicity}, generalizes the notion of strongly Gauduchon hyperbolicity introduced by Y.~Ma.

-We investigate the relationship between these notions of analytic nature and their geometric counterparts, namely Kobayashi hyperbolicity and \emph{p-cyclic hyperbolicity} for $2 \leq p \leq n-1$, and we examine the openness under holomorphic deformations of both $p$-HS hyperbolicity and $p$-Kähler hyperbolicity.
+We then analyze the relationships between these analytic notions and geometric notions of hyperbolicity, namely Brody/Kobayashi hyperbolicity and \emph{$p$-cyclic hyperbolicity} in degree $2p$ for $2 \leq p \leq n-1$.
+In addition, we study the behavior of $p$-HS hyperbolicity and $p$-Kähler hyperbolicity under holomorphic deformations, establishing openness results for these properties.